ranulhashika/Sri-Lankan-House-Image-Classification/README.md

 Place images in the Data/To_predict folder and run model.ipynb notebook.

 ## Data Sources 📥 ##
 The data for this project is sourced from publicly available images.
+The data was manually labeled using PhotoSift.
 The training images are stored in the Data/Labeled folder.
 Only dummy images are included in this repository.
 The original dataset is excluded due to ethical considerations.

 ## Sample Predictions ##